How does adoption work with health and life coverage?

 • When does coverage begin?

-If your adopted child needs speech, occupational or physical rehab, find out if your plan offers coverage with the following questions:
+If your adopted child needs speech, occupational or physical rehab, find out if your plan offers coverage by asking the following questions:

 • Are speech, occupational and physical rehab covered in the plan?